michaelpatrickpurcell/Decibel/README.md

 then the check is considered a success.
 Otherwise, the check is considered a failure.

 ### Table
-This table describes the probability of success (i.e. NdB >= k) for various values of N and k.
+This table describes the probability of succeeding at a static resolution roll (i.e. NdB >= k) for various values of N and k.

 |       |   k = 0 |   k = 1 |   k = 2 |   k = 3 |   k = 4 |   k = 5 |   k = 6 |   k = 7 |   k = 8 |   k = 9 |